goooral/data_visualization_with_python/Chart selection framework.md

 plt.show()
 ```

-**Tips**:
-- This may look like a bar chart, however it presents a fundamentally different type of data.
+>**Tip:** This may look like a bar chart, however it presents a fundamentally different type of data.
 Take a look at [this blogpost](https://www.storytellingwithdata.com/blog/2021/1/28/histograms-and-bar-charts){:target="_blank"} to read more about the difference.